hugogsld/Machine-Learning/README.md

 | **Recall (False)**              | 0.97                | 0.95            |
 | **Recall (True)**               | 0.34                | 0.56            |

-The Random Forest model provides better performance overall, but Logistic Regression is more suitable for understanding key influencing factors and providing actionable insights for marketing teams.
+The Random Forest model outperforms Logistic Regression in terms of overall performance, especially for non-buyers, but Logistic Regression is more interpretable for understanding key factors influencing purchases.

 ---

 ## X - Conclusion: How do factors influence behavior and purchase decisions on a website?

-The analysis reveals that key factors like **timing** (weekend, month, special days), **visitor type** (new vs returning), and **web metrics** (bounce rates, page value) influence online purchasing behavior.
-To maximize revenue, focus on **reducing bounce rates**, improving **page value**, and targeting **new visitors** with **personalized offers**.
+This study reveals that key factors like **timing**, **visitor type**, and **web metrics** significantly influence online purchasing decisions.
+To improve conversion rates, e-commerce businesses should focus on:
+- Reducing **bounce rates** and improving **page value**.
+- Targeting **new visitors** with personalized offers.
+- Optimizing the user journey, particularly around high-conversion periods like weekends and specific months.

-**Logistic regression** remains the preferred model for providing transparent insights to marketing teams, while **Random Forest** can be used for more precise predictions.
+**Logistic Regression** provides transparency for marketing teams, while **Random Forest** is more suitable for precise predictions.
+Optimizing these factors can significantly improve revenue generation for e-commerce sites.

-By optimizing the user experience and focusing on the most impactful factors, companies can significantly increase their website conversion rates and revenue.
+---

+This markdown can be directly used in a GitHub repository as a detailed and clear project report.